Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_Help_EN_task.md

 ### Ignore source files larger than 4GB when syncing to SDCARD/USB storage
 If checked, you can prevent I/O errors when syncing to a MicroSD card by ignoring source files larger than 4 GB in size to be synced to local storage.

-### Ignore files whose file name exceed 255 bytes
+### Ignore files whose file name length is longer than the specified length.
-If checked, ignore files with file names longer than 255 bytes.
+If the length of the file name exceeds the value entered on the right side of the screen, the file will be ignored.

 ### Manuals
 [FAQs](https://sentaroh.github.io/Documents/SMBSync3/SMBSync3_FAQ_EN.htm)